solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

 The predictions from all approaches agree closely.
-Examining the number of FSI iterations per time step, both implementations (solids4foam and preCICE) of Dirichlet-Neumann coupling with IQN-ILS acceleration are seen to require the least number of iterations.
+Examining the number of FSI iterations per time step, both implementations (solids4foam and preCICE) of Dirichlet-Neumann coupling with IQN-ILS acceleration is seen to require the the fewest number of iterations.
 The weakly compressible approach is the next best performing approach, while the incompressible Aitken's-accelerated Dirichlet-Neumann and Robin-Neumann approaches are seen to perform the poorest.

 ### Small Time Step

-To observe the effect of the time step size, the cases were re-run with a smaller time step of 2.5e-5 s, where Figures 5, 6 and 7 show the radial displacement, axial displacement and the number of iterations.
+To observe the effect of the time step size, the cases were re-run with a a smaller time step of 2.5e-5 s, where Figures 5, 6 and 7 show the radial displacement, axial displacement and the number of iterations.

 !Figure 5: Axial displacement at point A vs time with deltaT = 2.5e-5 s[](./images/axial-displacement-deltaT2.5e-5.png)